 The story of feral cactus in town seems to go back to a caravan park that used to be at the end of Burke St, Old East Side.
-It’s not surprising as garden escapes make up about 1/3rd of declared pest plants in Australia.
+Garden escapes such as cactus make up about 1/3 of declared pest plants in Australia.
 Being in the arid zone we are lucky that most garden plants can’t survive in the bush but the ones that can are hardy blighters.

-There are 8 species of spiny succulents that can be found in the bush around town.
+There are eight species of spiny succulents that can be found in the bush around town.
 Six are types of cactus and we also have an Agave (century plant) and Aloes (Aloe vera, succulents with soft spines).
-Of the 6 cactus 4 are particularly problematic as they readily reproduce from segments that can be transported by water, animals and people.
+Of the six cacti four are particularly problematic as they readily reproduce from segments that can be transported by water, animals and people.

 Sightings in the early 2000s were reported to Weeds Branch and control work was undertaken usually by herbicide application.
 The extent of the infestation was under-estimated and as more cactus was detected it became apparent that more active involvement would be required and that removing plants as they were found was the best option for all but the biggest clumps.
 Since then thousands of person hours have been spent searching and removing plants.